graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

 All arguments defined by a fragment must be used in that same fragment.
-Because fragment arguments are scoped to the fragment they're defined on, if the fragment does not contain a variable with the same name as the argument, then the argument is superfluous.
+Because fragment arguments are scoped to the fragment they are defined on, if the fragment does not use the argument, then the argument is superfluous.

-For example the following is invalid:
+For example, the following is invalid:

 ```graphql counter-example
 query queryWithFragmentArgUnused($atOtherHomes: Boolean) {